Israel deports Palestinian lawyer Salah Hamouri to France over security, interior ministry says | Politics

 Israel deports Palestinian lawyer Salah Hamouri to France over security, interior ministry says

-"Wherever a Palestinian goes, he takes with him these principles and the cause of his people: his homeland carried with him to wherever he ends up," Hamouri said in a statement.
-Hamouri was most recently detained by Israel under administrative detention without charge on March 7 until Dec.
-1 when Israel revoked his residency and stated he would be deported.

-Israel deported French-Palestinian human rights lawyer Salah Hamouri on Sunday, accusing him of security offences against the state of Israel, the Israeli interior ministry said in a statement.
-Hamouri was escorted to the airport early on Sunday morning where he boarded a flight to France with his campaign saying there was no legal recourse for him to take.
+Israel deported French-Palestinian human rights lawyer Salah Hamouri to France on Sunday, accusing him of security offences, the Israeli interior ministry said in a statement.
+Hamouri, 37, a lifelong Jerusalem resident, was escorted to the airport where he boarded an early morning flight to France with his supporters saying there was no legal recourse for him to take.

-Hamouri was most recently detained by Israel under administrative detention without charge on March 7 until Dec.
-1 when Israel revoked his residency and stated he would be deported.
-He was previously detained by Israel between 2005 and 2011 after being accused of attempting to assassinate Sephardi rabbi Ovadia Yossef, the founder of the ultra-Orthodox Shas party, but has always maintained his innocence.
+Israel revoked Hamouri's residency on Dec.
+1 on charges that he was active in the Popular Front for the Liberation of Palestine, classified by Israel and its Western allies as a terror group.
+He was previously convicted by Israel of attempting to assassinate Sephardi rabbi Ovadia Yossef, the founder of the ultra-Orthodox Shas party, but he has always maintained his innocence.

-Hamouri was released in December 2011 as part of an exchange of Palestinian prisoners for Gilad Shalit, the Israeli soldier released in October 2011 after five years in captivity in the Gaza Strip at the hands of Hamas.
-The French consulate in Jerusalem had no immediate comment on Sunday.
+Hamouri was one of 1,027 prisoners Israel freed in 2011 in exchange for soldier Gilad Shalit, who was held captive by Hamas in the Gaza Strip for more than five years.
+Hamouri holds citizenship of France through his mother.
+The French consulate in Jerusalem did not reply to repeated requests for comment on Sunday.

 The overwhelming majority of East Jerusalem's more than 340,000 Palestinians hold Israeli residency permits but few have citizenship in Israel, which considers the entire holy city as its eternal, undivided capital.
-The Palestinians have long sought the city's east, which Israel captured in a 1967 war and later annexed in a move not recognised internationally, as capital of a future state.
-Jessica Montell, executive director of HaMoked which represents Hamouri, told Reuters that other Jerusalem residents have been charged with breach of allegiance and had their residency revoked in the past but could not be deported as they hold no other citizenship.
-Hamouri's case, therefore, sets a precedent for the deportation of Jerusalemites who hold alternative citizenship, Montell said.
+The Palestinians have long sought the city's east, which Israel captured in a 1967 war and later annexed in a move not recognised internationally, as the capital of a future state.
+Jessica Montell, executive director of HaMoked, an NGO which represents Hamouri, told Reuters that Hamouri's case sets a precedent for the deportation of Jerusalemites who hold alternative citizenship.

 "Because he holds a second nationality, that makes him more vulnerable to deportation," said Montell, adding that she expects similar cases will emerge more frequently with a new right-wing coalition expected to form Israel's next government.
-"We can only expect that all of these measures will accelerate with this new government coming in," said Montell.
+Ahmed Majdalani, a member of the Executive Committee of the Palestine Liberation Organization, called the deportation unlawful.

+"He didn't commit any crime to be deported from his homeland and be expelled into another country, where he had stayed for a short period even if he holds the nationality of that country," Majdalani told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)